-Social concepts will arise to combine the strengths of people in the neighbourhood, such as crowd sharing.
+Social concepts will arise to combine the strengths of people in the neighborhood, such as crowd sharing.
 In an area with smart digital facilities you can curb matters along the lines of demographic ageing and alienation.
 Think of remote communities or using seniors for certain activities in the area, like babysitting.
-Next Door tries to do so in America by joining neighbourhood communities and De Alliantie does so in the Netherlands through a social network called ‘My Neighbourhood’.
+Next Door tries to do so in America by joining neighborhood communities and De Alliantie does so in the Netherlands through a social network called ‘My Neighborhood’.

 The house of the future will be a shell in which you purchase services such as energy, food and repairs.
-This form of self-organisation of the neighbourhood will lead to cost savings.
-In addition, the quality is good because it is controlled by the neighbourhood.
+This form of self-organization of the neighborhood will lead to cost savings.
+In addition, the quality is good because it is controlled by the neighborhood.
 If something fails, a supplier immediately suffers the consequences.

-The neighbourhood will become a standalone economy, a marketplace in which involved parties will link the needs of the residents to suppliers of services and amenities.
+The neighborhood will become a standalone economy, a marketplace in which involved parties will link the needs of the residents to suppliers of services and amenities.
 The only question is: who will own said marketplace?
-Disruptors will turn our traditional idea of a neighbourhood and the maintenance thereof upside down.
+Disruptors will turn our traditional idea of a neighborhood and the maintenance thereof upside down.
 The house will become more of a service, with a matching appstore.